ovh/venom/README.md

 ...
 ```

 Each user variable used in testsuite must be declared in this section.
-You can override the values at runtime in a number of ways:
+You can override its value at runtime in a number of ways:
 - Individually, with the `--var` command line option.
 - In variable definitions files, either specified on the command line `--var-from-file`.
 - As environment variables.